Home

 Wat Thettharamnawa (Wat Tha Sai)

-Phuket and its surroundings are home to many beautiful temples, but Wat Tha Sai stands out among them – it is entirely made of teak wood.
-The temple is located in a serene and peaceful area, surrounded by horsetail trees.
-If you happen to be passing by, be sure to...
+Phuket and its surroundings are home to many beautiful temples, but Wat Tha Sai stands out among them β it is entirely made of teak wood.
+The Buddhist temple is located in a secluded spot among tropical vegetation, creating an atmosphere of tranquility.
+If you happen to be passing by,...

 Mai Khao Temple